bmartinson/ngx-draggable-dom/README.md

 `requireMouseOverBounds` {boolean}
 + `true`: The draggable element will not move when it is constrained by a bounds edge and the mouse position is outside of the bounds.
 + `false`: The draggable element can still move in an unconstrained direction while it is being constrained in another and the mouse position is outside of the bounds.

+`ignoreMultiTouchEvents` {boolean}
++ `true`: The object will not move for multi touch gestures, allowing you to support a single touch for movement and multi-touch for other functionality at the same time.
++ `false`: The object will move for any type of touch event that interacts with it, whether a single touch or multi-touch gesture.

 ### Output Emitters